smithy-lang/smithy-rs/design/src/rfcs/rfc0040_behavior_versions.md

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

 <!-- Insert a short paragraph explaining, at a high level, what this RFC is for -->
-This RFC describes "Behavior Major Versions," a mechanism to allow SDKs to ship breaking behavioral changes like a new retry strategy, while allowing customers who rely on extremely consistent behavior to evolve at their own pace.
+This RFC describes "Behavior Versions," a mechanism to allow SDKs to ship breaking behavioral changes like a new retry strategy, while allowing customers who rely on extremely consistent behavior to evolve at their own pace.

 By adding behavior major versions (BMV) to the Rust SDK, we will make it possible to ship new secure/recommended defaults to new customers without impacting legacy customers.